-Personnel who served in Korea are eligible to receive up to three medals; the Korea Medal, the UN Medal for Korea and the Australian Active Service Medal 1945-75 (AASM 45-75).
+Personnel who served in Korea during the time of the Korean War are eligible to receive up to three medals; the Korea Medal, the UN Medal for Korea and the Australian Active Service Medal 1945-75 (AASM 45-75).
 The Korea Medal was instituted in July 1951 and awarded for service in Korea between 1 July 1950 and 27 July 1953.

-The Korea Medal is cupro-nickel with the obverse having the classical effigy of the Queen (it is contrary to custom to issue medals bearing crowned effigies of sovereigns before coronation).
+The Korea Medal is cupro-nickel with the obverse having the classical effigy of the Queen.
 The reverse shows an image of Hercules fighting the Hydra, which was a symbolic representation of communism.

 Members mentioned in despatches for operations recognised by the Korea Medal were approved to wear a bronze oak leaf on the medal ribbon.